-The primary categories of natural gas supply represented in the NGTDM are non-associated and associated-dissolved gas from onshore and offshore U.S. regions; pipeline imports from Mexico; Eastern, Western (conventional and unconventional), and Arctic Canada production; LNG imports; natural gas production in Alaska (including that which is transported through Canada via pipeline 18); synthetic natural gas produced from coal and from liquid hydrocarbons; and other supplemental supplies.
+The primary categories of natural gas supply represented in the NGTDM are non-associated and associated-dissolved gas from onshore and offshore U.S. regions; pipeline imports from Mexico; Eastern, Western (conventional and unconventional), and Arctic Canada production; LNG imports; natural gas production in Alaska (including that which is transported through Canada via pipeline ); synthetic natural gas produced from coal and from liquid hydrocarbons; and other supplemental supplies.
 Outside of Alaska (which is discussed in a later section) the only supply categories from this list which are allowed to vary within the NGTDM in response to a change in the current year's natural gas price are the non-associated gas from onshore and offshore U.S. regions, conventional gas from the Western Canada region, and LNG imports.
-The supply levels for the remaining categories are fixed at the beginning of each forecast year (i.e., before market clearing prices are determined), with the exception of associated-dissolved gas (determined in OGSM) that varies with a change in the oil production in the current forecast year.
+The supply levels for the remaining categories are fixed at the beginning of each forecast year (i.e., before market clearing prices are determined), with the exception of associated-dissolved gas (determined in OGSM).
 With the exception of LNG, the NGTDM applies average historical relationships to convert annual "fixed" supply levels to peak and off-peak values.
 These factors are held constant throughout the forecast period.

 Within the OGSM, natural gas supply activities are modeled for 12 U.S. supply regions (6 onshore, 3 offshore, and 3 Alaskan geographic areas).
 The six onshore OGSM regions within the contiguous United States, shown in Figure 2-4, do not generally share common borders with the NGTDM regions.
-The NGTDM represents onshore supply for the 17 regions resulting from overlapping the OGSM and NGTDM regions (Figure 2-5).
-A separate component of the
+The NGTDM represents onshore supply for the 17 regions resulting from

 &lt;sup>18With the recent high natural gas prices several different options have been proposed for bringing stranded natural gas in Alaska to market (i.e., by pipeline, as LNG, and as liquids).
 The LNG option was deemed the least likely and is not considered in the model.
 The Petroleum Market Module forecasts the potential conversion of Alaska natural gas into liquids.
 The NGTDM allows for the building of a generic pipeline from Alaska into Alberta, although not at the same time as a MacKenzie Valley pipeline.
-The pipeline is assumed to have first access to the currently proved reserves in Alaska which are assumed to be producible at a relatively low cost given their association with previous oil production.
+The pipeline is assumed to have first access to the currently proved reserves in Alaska which are assumed to be producible at a relatively low cost given their association with oil production.